gvwilson/thirdbit/fiction/in-heck/index.md

 "But you would require training,"
 Dockety continued.
 "There is a school for mechanics in Sandy Bend.
-We could make the journey at the same time as the Regulators take Miz Roo for evaluation.
+We could make the journey at the same time as the Operators take Miz Roo for evaluation.
 That would be—"
 It hesitated.
 "Innocuous,"